In this article we discuss what to wear paddling in the cold water including options if you don’t have a full wetsuit!

 A great example of one to check out is HERE.

-We have the top covered.
+We have the top covered for cold water paddling.
 Now, what about the bottoms?

 For pants, you can opt to dress how you would for a winter gym trip.
 Maybe thermals and sweats.
 Or leggings.
 Of course, this only works if you are supremely confident you won’t fall in.